chef/chef-web-docs/content/supported_versions.md

 ## Product releases

-Chef runs different releases that can run in parallel, and our customers can adapt them based on their needs.
+Progress Chef runs different releases that can run in parallel, and our customers can adapt them based on their needs.
 Following are releases of Chef supports:

 ### Innovation (I) release

 - Innovation releases are designed for customers seeking faster modernization and innovation.
 Progress recommends using continuous integration and continuous delivery to help benefit from the more rapid release cadence.
 Innovation releases also allow all customers to explore features appearing in future LTS releases.
 - With the introduction of LTS in Chef, any other major release will be termed an Innovation release.
-This release will be flexible and allow Chef to release significant versions and new features without LTS.
+This release will be flexible and allow Progress Chef to release significant versions and new features without LTS.

 ### Long-term supported (LTS) release